ash-uncover/js-utils-test/README.md

-# ap-utils-test
+# js-utils-test

-ap-utils-test is a JavaScript library providing test utilitaries such as global mocks
+js-utils-test is a JavaScript library providing test utilitaries such as global mocks